open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Last Value Aggregation

-The Last Value Aggregation informs the SDK to collects data for the [Gauge Metric Point](./datamodel.md#gauge).
+The Last Value Aggregation informs the SDK to collect data for the [Gauge Metric Point](./datamodel.md#gauge).

 This Aggregation does not have any configuration parameters.